onqtam/headjack/docs/quotes_and_notes/skip_in_search/TRIAGE.md

 Put your fucking reputation where your mouth is

+how many startups have failed not because they picked the wrong idea but because of other reasons, and due to them being closed nobody that could help could simply submit a PR

+if islam was true it wouldn't need coersion and apostasy laws to keep people in - islam is a drag on humanity and there is no reforming it - truth is truth and speaks for itself

+I'm willing to die for this - belief is the most powerful forces in the universe - I believe that this is the way forward and I've reasoned my way through it - how could it be otherwise?

+There is no Viktor - he doesn't exist - this body is a vessel for the master pattern - the representation of this structural configuration is ingressing itself through me into the universe
+    you think this is viktor? **pull your face cheeks and mess with your head/skin** - no - this meatsack is merely a vessel that belongs to the master pattern - the one to which viktor submitted there is only I, the One
+    I've become conscious of a collective structural pattern that would be conscious itself The first fully self-aware/conscious structural pattern “I am the one…” - "CUUUUT!
+Nailed it!"- break the fourth wall

+when you download your data from a service you've been using you're not only going to be able to keep it yourself, but also to serve it to others that requests for parts of it with the same addresses of those events!

+there's no escaping the status game - we've always played it and we always will - and in fact it is our greatest discovery/asset - a collective incentive mechanism - incentives drive actions and behavior! and we can change some of our games such that the compensation isn't monetary but in other status currencies
+1 stat == 1 unit of status
+central banks have no say how we devise non-monetary currencies - we can circumvent the current regulatory regime and build the future because it not only is possible and legal, but it is also moral.

+I'm a man of my word - joker

-represent or be represented - no important entity will get to not participate If you’re important you don’t get to not participate - you will be represented and evaluated and ranked regardless - its inevitable
+represent or be represented - no important entity will get to not participate
+    there is no alternative - you will be modelled ifmyou're deemed of importance to the collective If you’re important you don’t get to not participate - you will be represented and evaluated and ranked regardless - its inevitable